IQGobo/randomanager/README.md

 Create a file ".env" inside of the randomanger directory that contains your bot token:
   $ echo TOKEN=pasteYourTokenHere > .env

+If you did not already, enable developer mode in your user settings under the advanced section.
+This will allow you to right click your server icon in Discord and copy the ID, also known as the Guild ID.
+Add this ID to the .env file (caution: TWO angled brackets!):
+  $ echo GUILDID=pasteYourGuildIDHere >> .env

+Navigate to the OAuth2 page on your discord app page and copy the Client ID, then add it to the .env:
+  $ echo CLIENTID=pasteYourClientIDHere >> .env

 Go to the OAuth2 page on your discord app page and then to URL Generator.
-There, check the following boxes (first is in the scopes section the rest under bot permissions):
+There, check the following boxes (first two are in the scopes section the rest under bot permissions):
 - bot
+- applications.commands
 - Read Messages/View Channels
+- Manage Events
 - Send Messages
 - Send Messages in Threads
+- Manage Messages
+- Embed Links
+- Attach Files
+- Read Message History
 - Mention Everyone
 - Use External Emojis
 - Add Reactions